YJazzar/Electron-MediaPlayer/README.md

 1. Clone the repository
 2. Inside the project's root folder, run: `yarn install`
 3. Navigate to the folder `~[PATH_OF_PROJECT]/resources/[PLATFORM]/` and run `chmod +x ffprobe` if needed
-   a.
-Note: this is for Mac and Linux platforms only
+    - Note: this is for Mac and Linux platforms only
 4. To run the application: `yarn start`

-Note for readers:
+### Note for readers:

 -   Application entry point (for the renderer process): `/app/index.tsx`

 -   Application entry point (for the main process): `/app/main.dev.ts`

 # Config file options:

+### The application will generate an initial configuration file that can be changed using this guide:

 -   `theme: string` to set the theme of the application
     -   Possible values: